-- Create your own automatic savings plan with BB&T OnLine®.
+- Create your own automatic savings plan with online banking.
 Generally savings accounts pay higher interest rates than checking accounts.
 It makes sense then to transfer a set amount into your savings account from your checking account each month.
 Soon you will come to view that amount as a regular expense and may not even notice it is gone from your checking account.
 You can also automatically deduct from your paycheck and deposit into a savings account.

-- Reduce high interest rate debt.
+- Reduce high-interest-rate debt.
 If you are paying interest on credit cards or some other loan that has a high interest rate, find a way to pay it off.
 Interest rates in the teens make it hard to get ahead of the minimum monthly payment required.
 You might also consider finding another credit card with a lower interest rate.

 - Skip a year's vacation.
-As much as you may look forward to a lovely trip, consider staying home, visiting relatives instead, or going someplace less expensive.
+As much as you may look forward to a lovely trip, consider staying home, visiting relatives instead or going someplace less expensive.